 During a study of Sweden, invite students to find out about Luciadagan, or St. Lucia Day, which is a tradition followed in Sweden on December 13.
 On this holiday, the oldest daughter in a family, called the Lucia bride, wears a crown of candles.
 Her sisters carry candles.
 Sons, called Star Boys, wear star hats.
 Children serve coffee and saffron buns to the adults in their family.
-What is the purpose of this celebration?
+Provide students with several resources focused on the purpose of this celebration.

 Once students have sufficiently researched the holiday, invite them to make a festive St. Lucia Day Star Hat by decorating poster board using Crayola® Metallic Crayons, Crayola Metallic Colored Pencils, and Crayola Glitter Glue.
 Dry.

 Roll the poster board into a cone large enough to fit one's head.
 Glue the edges with Crayola School Glue.
 Trim off any uneven part at the bottom with Crayola Scissors.

 Cut out yellow construction paper stars.
 Decorate stars with glitter glue.
 Glue to the hat.
 Dry.

 Students compose a summary paragraph focused on St. Lucia Day which incorporates facts gathered during the reserach period.

 Invite students to organize a St. Lucia Day celebration in the classroom and invite parents to attend.
 Students wear their hats and place copies of their summary paragraphs inside their hats for quick reference should a parent inquire about the history of the holiday while students serve selected foods to visitors.

 After the celebration, bring the class together for a closing activity where they discuss what they have learned and make connections to knowledge of other family celebrations they participate in yearly.